 Welcome back to Wednesday Words!

 On second Wednesdays, I wear pink.
 No, just kidding.
 I share what I've been reading.
+We're currently behind a week, because I forgot that IWSG was on the 2nd Wednesday this month, but that's okay.
 This week, it is independent author Ashia Monet's The Black Veins!

 This cover is intriguing.
 I love the color scheme.
 I mentioned meeting Ashia at the Ace/Aro Conference I went to during my July Monthly Review.
 She's aromantic, and she wanted to write a romance-free book where the relationship focus is familial and platonic.
 We don't get to see that often, so I was glad for it.
 There is also a list of trigger warnings and what pages they're on, so that's good for people who do have traumas.
 Here is the blurb: